corrode/corrode.github.io/content/blog/options/index.md

 };
 ```

-That's actually the entire difference between `Result` and `Option`.
+That's actually the entire difference between `Result` and `Option` &ndash; at least from an implementation point-of-view.
 If we had an `Err` variant, we would just use `Result` in the first place.
 But there are cases where `None` is a completely valid value and we just don't have an error to return.
 We can just say "there is no value" and that's it.